Top 10 Most Haunted and Ghost States in the US

 Photo: Haunted Rooms America |

-New Mexico is the spookiest state in the nation.
-Home to places such as the Acoma Pueblo, which is considered to be the oldest continuously inhabited region in the entire Western Hemisphere, this southwestern state is the ideal location to commune with spirits of the distant past.
+New Mexico is the most haunted state in the country.
+This southwestern state, home to places like the Acoma Pueblo, which is thought to be the oldest continuously inhabited region in the entire Western Hemisphere, is an ideal location to commune with spirits from the distant past.

-Tip of Terror: The Acoma Pueblo, 70 miles west of Albuquerque, may be the oldest continuously occupied site in the Western Hemisphere.
-Acoma Indians lived in a village atop this sprawling mesa as early as 600 CE, and Spanish missionaries arrived at the end of the 16th century.
-With thousands of years of history, including a brutal massacre of 800 Acoma Indians, the 2000 sq ft graveyard located literally in the shadow of the mesa is among the most uniquely spooky places in the United States.
+Tip of Terror: The Acoma Pueblo, 70 miles west of Albuquerque, may be the Western Hemisphere's oldest continuously occupied site.
+As early as 600 CE, Acoma Indians lived in a village atop this sprawling mesa, and Spanish missionaries arrived at the end of the 16th century.
+The 2000 sq ft graveyard located literally in the shadow of the mesa is one of the most uniquely spooky places in the United States, with thousands of years of history, including a brutal massacre of 800 Acoma Indians.

 2. Michigan